Tachikoma000/playgrounds_subgraph_connector/README.md

 2. **Optional Parameters**:
    - `use_deployment_id`: Specify if you're using a deployment ID instead of a subgraph ID.
 Defaults to `False`.
-   - `log_level`: Adjust the logging level based on your debugging needs.
-   - `paginate`: Decide if you want to paginate through the results.
-Defaults to `True`.

 3. **Querying**: Use the initialized tool to make queries and obtain blockchain data.
     ```python